marcobrianovich/starwars/Adventure1_Children_Of_War.md

 The PCs are at their favourite drinking hole, Glockan's Place.
 More a spice coffee shop than a cantina.
 Glockan is perminantly situated on a large pedistal behind the bar.
 He's an Iphibbian,  whose bulky, hair-covered barrel-shapped body houses a surprisingly friendly looking face surrounded by an array of 8 long tenticles which he uses to simultaneously serve spice coffees, clean cups and dispense sweet snacks.
 Glockan can't speak Galactic Basic directly, but wears a sort of necklace that sports the head of a protocol droid called PD-8, who happily helps Glockan converse with customers.

 > **GM Readout**
-> Life is this galaxy is not easy.
+> Life in this galaxy is not easy.
 You've all had to work hard.
 Lonn has struggled to win contracts for his banged-up Bacta tanker.
 Ex-storm trooper and retired bounty hunter, Nal, Lonn's oldest friend takes care of security, but every day things get more dangerous.
 Their companion, ex-battle droid BD-71 works its magic to keep their ship flying but suddenly independent ships are starting to feel the burdon of extra red tape.
-Very soon it may be impossible to flyi unless under the control of the First Order.
+Very soon it may be impossible to fly unless under the control of the First Order.
 And finally, Sarlee, the mysterious young teenager, and would-be stowaway, who everyone suspects of harbouring Force powers, she faces more dangers than anyone as the First Order actively hunts down anyone with Force sensitivity.
 >
 > So, the time has come to take action.
 You all agree that its no longer enough to stand on the sidelines and hope the First Order will give up it's ambitions to take control of the whole galaxy.
 The New Republic has fallen, the first Order's subjugation fleet is now moving through the Free Systems, taking control.
 Thankfully General Leia Organa's resistance forces where able to destroy the First Order's super weapon, the so-called Star Killer Base, but the First Order retalliation was swift and devastating - last anyone heard the Resistance fleet was all but destroyed.
 > It seems that if you want the First Order defeated, you're going to have to do it yourselves.
 To this end, you are sitting at the bar in Glockan's, a spice-coffee bar located at the cheaper end of the star port.
 Glockan is an old friend and confidant who you have asked for help.